-Functional MRI (fMRI): This newer type of MRI looks for tiny blood flow changes in an active part of the brain.
+Functional MRI (fMRI): This test looks for tiny blood flow changes in an active part of the brain.
 It can be used to determine what part of the brain handles a function such as speech, thought, sensation, or movement.
-Doctors can use this to determine which parts of the brain to avoid when planning surgery or radiation therapy.
+Doctors can use this to help determine which parts of the brain to avoid when planning surgery or radiation therapy.

 This test is similar to a standard MRI, except that you will be asked to do specific tasks (such as answering simple questions or moving your fingers) while the scans are being done.

-The CT scan is an x-ray test that produces detailed cross-sectional images of your brain and spinal cord (or other parts of the body).
-Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
-A computer then combines these pictures into images of slices of the body.
+A CT scan uses x-rays to make detailed cross-sectional images of your brain and spinal cord (or other parts of the body).
 Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.

 CT scans are not used as often as MRI scans when looking at brain or spinal cord tumors, but they can be useful in some cases.
 They may be used if MRI is not an option (such as in people who are very overweight or people who have a fear of enclosed spaces).
 CT scans also show greater detail of the bone structures near the tumor.